blu-sta/HK-Rando-4-Log-Display/README.md

 Also shows the current version number in the right corner

 ## Future Plans

-- Track use of Simple Keys and Rancid Eggs, if possible

 **If there is interest:**
 - Button to predict player names for MultiWorld